Vivify-Ideas/laravel-acl/README.md

 'superusers' => array()
 ```

 Here you can define user IDs that will have superuser rights.
-This users will be able allowed all permissions.
+These users will be allowed all permissions.

 ### GuestUser